-If you have been issued with an R&D Declaration on the basis of costs and expenditures, then for each project you are carrying out you must also keep administrative records that detail its actual costs and expenditures and the associated payments, as well as making it clear how these costs and expenditures you have applied for, are directly and exclusively attributable to the approved and carried out R&D-work.
+If you have been issued with an R&D Declaration on the basis of costs and expenditures, then for each project you are carrying out you must also keep administrative records that detail its actual costs and expenditures and the associated payments, as well as making it clear how these costs and expenditures you have applied for, are directly (and exclusively) attributable to the approved and carried out R&D-work.
+You may only state the costs and expenditures that you have included in the application and that RVO has allocated.
+This applies per project, not per application.
 The actual method you use to keep the administrative records for each project may be as compatible as possible with your company's customary method.